jmolivas/phpqa/README.md

 ## Overview
 This project aims to serve as a CLI tool to unify the use of different PHP tools related to Quality Assurance and code analysis in PHP.

-Every analyzer tool handles arguments and options using different formats, the goal of this project is to provide and single way to interact with those projects, you can also set options and arguments using the default configuration file the project supports.
+Every analyzer tool handles arguments and options using different formats, the goal of this project is to provide a single way to interact with those projects, you can also set options and arguments using a default configuration file when the project supports it.

 > This project was originally developed as part of [Drupal Console](https://github.com/hechoendrupal/DrupalConsole) and based on the blog post [Write your git hooks in PHP and keep them under git control](http://carlosbuenosvinos.com/write-your-git-hooks-in-php-and-keep-them-under-git-control/).

 ## Available Analyzers

 - [PHP Parallel Lint](https://github.com/JakubOnderka/PHP-Parallel-Lint)

   This tool check syntax of PHP files faster then serial check with fancier output.

 - [PHP Coding Standards Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)

   The PHP Coding Standards Fixer tool fixes most issues in your code when you want to follow the PHP coding standards as defined in the PSR-1 and PSR-2 documents.

 - [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)

   PHP_CodeSniffer is a set of two PHP scripts; the main phpcs script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second phpcbf script to automatically correct coding standard violations.

 - [PHPMD - PHP Mess Detector](http://phpmd.org/)

    It is a spin-off project of PHP Depend and aims to be a PHP equivalent of the well known Java tool PMD.
 PHPMD can be seen as an user friendly and easy to configure frontend for the raw metrics measured by PHP Depend.

 - [PHPUnit](https://phpunit.de/)

   PHPUnit is a programmer-oriented testing framework for PHP.
 It is an instance of the xUnit architecture for unit testing frameworks.

 ## Install